 - Tightly cover the bowl.

 - Heat the bowl in the microwave for 30 seconds.
 If not yet softened, continue to heat for 10- second intervals.
-Fluff the sugar with a fork and use immediately.
+Fluff the sugar with a fork and use it immediately.

 How to Soften Brown Sugar Overnight